egillanton/promo-codes-ge/README.md

 My collection of promo codes and affiliate links from the country of Georgia.

+---

 ## Transport / Uber-like app

-### Bolt
+### :money_with_wings: Bolt
-> Hands down the best Uber-like app in Georgia.
+Hands down the best Uber-like app in Georgia.

 Great user interface and good language support for English.

->
-> Often have limited promos in cooperation with the banks, events and even the airport.
+Often have limited promos in cooperation with the banks, events and even the airport.

->
-> I'm giving you 15% off your first 3 trips on Bolt app.
+I'm giving you 15% off your first 3 trips on Bolt app.
 (Max 3 GEL per trip)

->
-> To accept, use code **EGILLANTONHNP** to sign up!
+To accept, use code **EGILLANTONHNP** to sign up!
 [Learn more](https://invite.bolt.eu/EGILLANTONHNP)

 ### Maxim